rifqiabidin/df11-project-group5/src/streaming/README.md

         git clone https://github.com/rifqiabidin/df11-project-group5.git

-    B. Open this project in terminal and navigate to the directory of kafka_avro folder
+    B. Open this project in terminal and navigate to the directory of streaming folder

         # change directory
         cd src/streaming